muratk3n/thirdwave/en/README.md

 People

-"J. Lewis and "good trouble" were very unpopular with people back in the day"
+"J. Lewis and 'good trouble' were very unpopular with people back in the day"

 ---